OpenTranslationBible/open-bible/en-GB/43.John/md/john-17.md

 ## John 17:16

-They are not of the world, just as I am not of the world.
+They do not belong to the world, just as I do not belong to the world.

 ## John 17:17

-Sanctify them by the truth; Your word is truth.
+Make them holy through the truth; Your word is truth.

 ## John 17:18